Ledo Road

-To move supplies from the railheads to the Army fronts, three all-weather roads were constructed in record time during the autumn (fall) of 1943: Ledo Road in the north across three nations, which went on to connect to the Burma Road and supply China; the campaign-winning Central Front road within India from Dimapur to Imphal; and the southern road from Dohazari south of Chittagong in British India for the advance of troops to Arakan in Myanmar.
+To transport supplies from the railheads to army fronts, three all-weather roads were constructed in record time during the autumn of 1943: the Ledo Road in the north, spanning three countries and connecting to the Burma Road to supply China; the Central Front road within India, from Dimapur to Imphal, which was critical to the campaign; and the southern road from Dohazari, south of Chittagong in British India, supporting the advance of troops to Arakan in Myanmar.

 In the 19th century, British railway builders had surveyed the Pangsau Pass, which is 1136 m high on the India-Burma border, on the Patkai crest, above Nampong, Arunachal Pradesh and Ledo, Tinsukia (part of Assam).
 They concluded that a track could be pushed through to Burma and down the Hukawng Valley.
 Although the proposal was dropped, the British prospected the Patkai Range for a road from Assam into northern Burma.
 British engineers had surveyed the route for a road for the first 80 mi.
 After the British had been pushed back out of most of Burma by the Japanese, building this road became a priority for the United States.
 After Rangoon was captured by the Japanese and before the Ledo Road was finished, the majority of supplies to the Chinese had to be delivered via airlift over the eastern end of the Himalayan Mountains known as the Hump.

 After the war, the road fell into disuse.
 In 2010, the BBC reported "much of the road has been swallowed up by jungle."